A Taxonomy of Numerical Differentiation Methods: Differentiating Noiseless Simulation Data

 Second, since $y_h$ is intentionally piecewise, it will have corners and kinks at element boundaries, making it not strictly differentiable at those locations, like the functions in \autoref{fig:weak-derivatives}.
 So instead of directly taking derivatives to solve a governing equation, the solution is found in the ``weak" (integral) form, which only requires that the inner products of the two sides of the equation with test functions be equal, thereby allowing discontinuities in the first derivative~\cite{comsol}.

-This setup matches the Galerkin method naturally, and it comes with the added benefit, thanks to an integration by parts trick\footnote{The same manipulation is famously used in the Calculus of Variations to transfer a differential operator from the variation to the Lagrangian while spawning a boundary term, thereby enabling a factorization that yields the Euler-Lagrange equation.
-In higher dimension, this trick may be called Green's First Identity~\cite{langtangen}, and if the solution is vector-valued it becomes Divergence Theorem.} (demonstrated below), that the solution need only be (weakly) differentiable one fewer times in space than in the original PDE, thereby enabling us to describe it with a lower-order basis, which means fewer nodes (see \autoref{fig:fe-basis-2}) and a smaller system of equations, especially helpful in higher dimensions.
+This setup matches the Galerkin method naturally, and it comes with the added benefit, thanks to an integration by parts trick\footnote{The same manipulation is famously used in Calculus of Variations to transfer a differential operator from the variation to the Lagrangian while spawning a boundary term, thereby enabling a factorization that yields the Euler-Lagrange equation.
+In higher dimension, this trick may be called Green's First Identity~\cite{langtangen}, a special case of Divergence Theorem.} (demonstrated below), that the solution need only be (weakly) differentiable one fewer times in space than in the original PDE, thereby enabling us to describe it with a lower-order basis, which means fewer nodes (see \autoref{fig:fe-basis-2}) and a smaller system of equations, especially helpful for saving computation in higher dimensions.\footnote{The weak formulation may not be strong, but it is powerful.}

 It is instructive to see an example.
 In the following we use subscript $x$ and $t$ as a shorthand to mean partial derivatives.
 The weak solution for the 1D wave equation, often named $u$ as in \autoref{sec:wave-example} rather than $y$, can be formed as: